DiscourseDB/discoursedb-core/composeddb/README.txt

-To access the database from *inside* one of the containers: docker exec -it composeddb_browser_1 bash apt-get install mysql-client mysql --host=composeddb_db_1 --port=3306 -uroot -proot
+To access the database from *inside* one of the containers: docker exec -it composeddb_browser_1 bash apt-get install mysql-client mysql --host=composeddb_db_1 --port=3306 -uroot -psmoot

-To access the database from *outside* the containers: mysql --host=localhost -P 8083 --protocol=tcp -uroot -proot
+To access the database from *outside* the containers: mysql --host=localhost -P 8083 --protocol=tcp -uroot -psmoot

 To browse discoursedb:
    visit https://localhost:8082/discoursedb/index.html in your browser